 It's possible to add items of furniture from our library of assets to your indoor maps using our Assets Tool and these will appear in your map automatically.

 It's not possible for users to add their own 3D models into the map, but our team can create custom 'landmark' models of buildings and add them to the map for you.
 If you have your own 3D model, we can use that as a starting point.
-Our pricing covers both interior and exterior but we can do exterior-only if required.

 Yes, we have a building services team who can create accurate and realistic maps of indoor and outdoor spaces.
 Pricing varies depending on the size and complexity of the building and the level of detail required.